Last updated on July 19th, 2023

 Now, the question is, is metformin used for PCOS?
-Metformin is a commonly used treatment for type 2 diabetes.
+Metformin Hydrochloride ip 500mg is commonly used in treatment for type 2 diabetes.
 Also, the medication is helpful for treating the signs of PCOS as it lowers insulin resistance.
-These are the metformin uses for PCOS.
+These are the metformin used for PCOS.

 A well-balanced diet is thought to be useful in treating both diabetes and PCOS.
 To aid the treatment of both diabetes and PCOS, healthcare providers suggest a healthy diet and regular exercise.

 Impact of PCOS and Diabetes on Pregnancy